nthieu29/icommerce/README.md

 To be updated
 ## How to run the application
 To be updated
+## API Documentation
+To be updated
-## Project folder structure and Frameworks/Libraries
+## Project folder structure and Frameworks, Libraries
 ### Project folder structure
 Based on above design, the project folder structure is organized following:
 - api-gateway: API Gateway